clearskies/ioq3-for-UrbanTerror-4/README.md

    + `sv_allowWeapdrop <0|1>` - Disables or enables weapon dropping
    + `sv_allowTell <0|1>` - Disables or enables private messaging
    + `sv_antiblock <0|1>` - Enables or disables player collisions. *Players must respawn for this to take effect*
-   + `sv_allowKnife <0|1>` - Disables or enables usage of the knife.
-This only works on 4.2 and it will kill the player when they switch to the knife. <del>There may be a delay of around 0.5-3 seconds.</del> No more delay!
+   + `sv_allowKnife <0|1>` - Disables or enables usage of the knife. <del>This only works on 4.2 and it will kill the player when they switch to the knife.
+There may be a delay of around 0.5-3 seconds.
+No more delay!</del> This makes the knife deal 0 damage.
+Players will still see the slashing animation, but no damage occurs
    + `sv_forceGear <NULL>|<gearstring>` - Disables or enables gear forcing.
 If the value of this cvar is not "NULL", every client's `gear` userinfo setting will be set to this value
    + `sv_fallDamage <0|1>` - Disables or enables fall damage.
 This is the same as g_nodamage except for the fact that it works when you're not in Jump Mode. *Requires reload*
    + `sv_iceEverywhere <0|1>` - All surfaces become icy. *Requires reload*